Course Number: 523

 - Network architectures

-- Satellite orbits
+- Satellite orbits and design principles

-- Payload Engineering
+- Payload engineering

 - Hubs and remote terminals